SMU Mustangs football: Russell, Woodard, and Meek eras (1950–1961)

 Bell was replaced by Rusty Russell in 1950.
-Russell previously served as quarterbacks and running backs coach from 1945 to 1949, and is attributed to luring Doak Walker away from the University of Texas.
+Russell previously served as quarterbacks and running backs coach from 1945 to 1949, and is credited with luring Walker away from the University of Texas.
 In three seasons as head coach, Russell compiled a 13–15–2 record.
 After a strong first season, in which the Mustangs were ranked number one in the nation, the team suffered two losing seasons.
-Becoming increasingly under fire, Russell resigned as head coach after the 1952 season.
+Facing increasing scrutiny, Russell resigned as head coach after the 1952 season.

-Kyle Rote, who filled Doak Walker's place on the team, led the Southwest Conference with 777 yards rushing in 1949, and was named an All-American following the 1950 season.
+Kyle Rote, who filled Walker's place on the team, led the Southwest Conference with 777 yards rushing in 1949, and was named an All-American following the 1950 season.
 Quarterback Fred Benners led the Mustangs to perhaps their greatest win of the decade when he completed 22 of 42 passes for 336 yards to beat Notre Dame, 27–20, in Notre Dame, Indiana on October 13, 1951.
 Benners connected on TD passes of 57, 37, 31 and four yards to four different receivers as the Mustangs beat the Fighting Irish in what was one of the highlights in a 3–6–1 season.
 Furthermore, Forrest Gregg became part of the team in 1952, and became a two-time All-Southwest Conference player by 1955, later moving on to the NFL.
-Moreover, David Powell became SMU's first Academic All-American winner in the 1952 season.
+Moreover, in 1952, David Powell became SMU's first Academic All-American winner.

 Woody Woodard took Russell's place as head coach in 1953.
 Woodard compiled a 19–20–1 record in his four seasons as head coach for SMU, resigning after two consecutive losing seasons.
 During the 1954 season, wide receiver Raymond Berry was elected as a co-captain, despite only catching 11 passes for 144 yards, winning All-Southwest Conference and Academic All-American honors, and later played in the NFL for the Baltimore Colts.

-Woodard was replaced by Bill Meek in 1957, who was coming off a Missouri Valley Conference title-winning season with the Houston Cougars football team.
+Woodard was replaced by Bill Meek in 1957, who was coming off a Missouri Valley Conference title-winning season with the Houston Cougars.
 In five seasons with SMU, Meek compiled a 17–29–4 record.
-During Meek's time as head coach, quarterback Don Meredith earned All-American honors in 1958 and 1959, with his .610 career completion percentage being the best of any passer in SMU history, with a tremendous running ability increasing pressure on opposing defenses.
-The 1960 season, though, proved particularly bad for the Mustangs, as they went 0–9–1, with the only game decided by less than 10 points being a 0–0 tie with Texas A&M.
+During Meek's time as head coach, quarterback Don Meredith earned All-American honors in 1958 and 1959, his .610 career completion percentage the best in SMU history, along with a tremendous running ability that increased the pressure on opposing defenses.
+The 1960 season, though, proved particularly bad for the Mustangs, as they went 0–9–1, losing every game by more than 10 points with the exception of a game against Texas A&M in which neither team scored.